apache/libcloud/docs/upgrade_notes.rst

 By default this version of Libcloud tries to read pricing data from the ``~/.libcloud/pricing.json`` file.
-If this file doesn't exist, Libcloud falls back to the old behavior and the pricing data is read from the pricing bundle which is shipped with each release.
+If this file doesn't exist, Libcloud falls back to the old behavior and the pricing data is read from the pricing file which is shipped with each release.

 For more information, please see :ref:`using-custom-pricing-file` page.